-As we approach the full swing of the 2017 holiday season it is easy to get caught up in the hustle and bustle of the season.
+As we approach the full swing of the 2018 holiday season it is easy to get caught up in the hustle and bustle of the season.
 We are keenly aware that there are those less fortunate and we readily drop coins in a kettle and write a tax-deductible donation check to our favorite charitable organizations.
-We participate in any number of food drives, clothing drives, toys for tots, and support for homeless pets and vets.
+We participate in any number of food drives, clothing drives, toys for less fortunate children, and support for homeless pets and vets.

-This year, those of the Jewish faith will celebrate Hanukkah of 5778 (by the Jewish calendar).
-At last count there were approximately 100,000 Holocaust survivors in the United States, with about half living in the New York metro area.
-Many holocaust survivors are approaching their late 80s, some already well into their 90s.
-In a decade or so from now there won’t be any holocaust survivors left.
-A demographic disappeared.
-While many survivors don't want to chat about their war camp experiences we are all keenly aware of their place in history.
+This year, those of the Jewish faith will celebrate Hanukkah of 5779 (by the Jewish calendar).
+The Jewish Federations of North America estimates that there are approximately 100,000 Holocaust survivors in the United States.
+Of these survivors, one in four are 85 or older, and one in four lives in poverty1.
+A few decades from now, there won’t be any holocaust survivors left; a demographic disappeared.
+While most survivors don't want to chat about their war camp experiences, we are all keenly aware of their places in history.
 Showing a little extra kindness this Hanukkah to any elder is an appropriate mitzvah for all seasons.
 We are especially grateful for any additional time with those that have lived through such tumultuous times and outlived so many of their contemporaries.

 Another dwindling segment of the population are World War II veterans.
 Although quite a different demographic from the Jewish Holocaust survivor, these two aging populations are indelibly linked through history.
 The US Department of Veteran Affairs estimates there are 496,777 WW2 veterans living in the United States, with this number decreasing by approximately 348 souls daily.2